 Country Shopping – The Tulbagh Valley has numerous shops offering the best that country life has to offer such as honey, artisanal cheeses, etc.

-Market – Once a month there is a market held in Tulbagh and on the second Saturday of the month there is a market held in Wolsley.
+Market – On the first Saturday of the month there is a market held in Tulbagh and on the second Saturday of the month there is a market held in Wolsley.
 This is a great place to meet the locals and try the local flavours and purchase crafts.

 Day Trips – Tulbagh is a wonderful base to explore the Boland Wine Area, West Coast, Stellenbosch, Paarl and Franschoek.